-The lexicon is presented as a monologue addressed to the viewer as the newscaster reads from a teleprompt.
-Broadcasted unedited we hear all the news reader’s hesitations, mistakes, his pauses for breath or to drink from a bottle of water.
+The lexicon is presented as a monologue addressed to the viewer as the newscaster reads from a teleprompter.
+The broadcast itself remains unedited; we hear all the news reader’s hesitations, mistakes, his pauses for breath or to drink from a bottle of water.
 He is a news journalist, not an actor, and the video was shot in a real news studio, and yet the event is orchestrated, a stage-set.
-The broadcasts artifice is key to how Roberts wished to explore the way in which Brexit was reported, the combination of truths and mistruths and sense of media ‘noise’ that has surrounded the negotiations.
-It asks questions about the function of mass media in a post-truth environment and explores how language has been wielded in the process of campaigning and reporting; notably inventive, drawing on historical figures and events, veering from a Hogarthian commentary on social mores, convenient xenophobic and often racist rhetoric to hyperbolic declarations of financial ruin, cultural collapse and back again to economics shorthand, political slander, and acronyms.
+The broadcast’s artifice reflects an exploration of the way in which Brexit was reported; the combination of truths and mistruths, and sense of media ‘noise’ that has surrounded the negotiations.
+The projects asks questions about the function of mass media in a post-truth environment and explores how language has been wielded in the process of campaigning and reporting; notably inventive, drawing on historical figures and events, veering from a Hogarthian commentary on social mores, convenient xenophobic and often racist rhetoric to hyperbolic declarations of financial ruin, cultural collapse and back again to economics shorthand, political slander, and acronyms.

-To make the lexicon Roberts undertook a kind of ‘fieldwork’, collating newsprint from British media organisations, newspapers, campaign websites, facebook pages and official documents issued by the British Government and European Union.
-Over the course of two years he gathered notable headlines and terminology that has been used to describe the Brexit progress that together form a database containing nearly five thousand individual words.
+The lexicon was created through a kind of ‘fieldwork’, by collating newsprint from British media organisations, newspapers, campaign websites, Facebook pages, and official documents issued by the British Government and European Union.
+Over the course of two years, notable headlines and terminology that has been used to describe the Brexit progress were gathered together to form a database containing nearly five thousand individual words.

-The Brexit Lexicon was created with support from Arts Council England and was first shown during the 2018 Brighton Photo Fringe festival.
-It is the second lexicon work Roberts has produced, the first being the Credit Crunch Lexicon (2011-2012).
+The Brexit Lexicon was created with support from Arts Council England and is the second lexicon work Roberts has produced, the first being the Credit Crunch Lexicon (2011-2012).